8 Wonderful Things to Do in Kotor and Surroundings in 2025

 I spent one week in Kotor because I was also working and wanted to take it slow.
 Even if you plan on doing everything I mentioned, four or five days are enough.

-If you’re looking to visit more places in the Balkans, I highly recommend checking out Mostar in Bosnia and Herzegovina!
+If you’re looking to visit more places in the Balkans, I highly recommend checking out Mostar, Bosnia and Herzegovina, and Ohrid, North Macedonia.

 Thanks for reading, and enjoy your trip to Montenegro!
 Also, let me know in the comments your favorite spot in Kotor!